 I first heard about Google Summer of Code (GSoC) in my second year (2016).
 It was quite fascinating to know that such a program exists (possibly because of that super attractive amount of money, $5500 at that time).
 I researched about it and sent emails to some mentors.
 The replies were mostly encouraging, but I still could not gather the courage to apply as I used to doubt my capabilities.
 Then last year (2017) again, I decided that I should try for GSoC one more time.
 I looked for the projects, started reading codebase of one project, but due to my lack of determination, I again did not apply.

 In the summers of 2017, I got some time to think about it.
-I decided that for next one year, I will try everything to make sure, that I apply for GSoC 2018.
-I started coding as much as possible and pushing my code to GitHub with an aim to build an impressive profile.
+I decided that for the next year, I will try everything to make sure that I apply for GSoC 2018.
+I started coding as much as possible and pushing my code to GitHub to build an impressive profile.

 Now I can say that I am satisfied with my efforts to some extent.
 I did start some good open source projects.
 They are not very extraordinary, but something is better than nothing.
 I dived into Debian packaging also and volunteered for a FOSS event.
 Spreading awareness about FOSS is also contributing to FOSS.
 Isn’t it?

 Coming back to GSoC, this year, I have successfully submitted a proposal to the Debian Project.
 It does not matter whether I get it or not.
 I overcame one of my biggest fears of doubting my capabilities.
 It is something that I was trying to do for the last two years.
 This moment is worth celebrating.

 Update(24/04/2018): Finally, I did not get into GSoC this time too.
 No worries.
 I anticipated the results and prepared backup plans.
 Looking forward to a productive summer. :)